oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-server-rebootrestart-policy/rule.md

 For short outages (under 15 minutes) that only affect only a few people (under 5 people), or are outside of business hours, then IM is the best method.
 If you use     [Teams or Skype](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=3a474efa-ca72-4320-af36-b0e6af355684) a quick message will do.

-**Note:** If they are not online on Teams or Skype, then they can't complain that they were not warned.
+**Note: **If they are not online on Teams or Skype, then they can't complain that they were not warned.

-For extended or planned outages, or if you have a larger number of users (50+),     **email** is the suggested method.
+For extended or planned outages, or if you have a larger number of users (50+),     **email** is the suggested method.​​

 ### Email